Ramani-eng/peercoaching/README.md

+# **🚀 PeerCoach AI-First Peer Coaching Platform**

 PeerCoach is an intelligent peer coaching ecosystem that empowers learners, mentors, and teams with AI-driven insights, guided interactions, and community-powered growth.

-🌟 What It Is
+## **🌟 What It Is**

 PeerCoach is a next-generation coaching platform built to make knowledge exchange smarter and more effective.
 It uses AI to help users:

 ✔ Discover relevant peers and mentors

 ✔ Facilitate guided coaching sessions

 ✔ Track progress with adaptive suggestions

 ✔ Build a supportive learning environment

-⚙️ Key Features
+## **⚙️ Key Features**

-✨ AI-powered Matchmaking — Matches coaches and learners based on interests and goals.
+✨ AI-powered Matchmaking — Matches coaches and learners based on interests and goals

-🧠 Smart Conversation Prompts — AI suggests meaningful questions and follow-ups.
+🧠 Smart Conversation Prompts — AI suggests meaningful questions and follow-ups

-📈 Progress Tracking — Visual insights on improvement and session outcomes.
+📈 Progress Tracking — Visual insights on improvement and session outcomes

-🌐 Community & Collaboration — Connect with peers, share goals, and coach one another.
+🌐 Community & Collaboration — Connect with peers, share goals, and coach one another

-🔧 Extensible Architecture — Modular design makes it easy to customize and extend.
+🔧 Extensible Architecture — Modular design makes it easy to customize and extend

 📦 Table of Contents

-Installation
+## **Installation**

 Usage